-The cheapest way to move interstate is undoubtedly by using a self pack removalist.
-In this system of moving house, a shipping container (with modifications for home removals) is delivered to your house where you load it with your household contents, it is then picked up again and transported to your new home by self pack interstate removalists.
+One of the cheapest ways to move furniture interstate is by using a self-pack removalist.
+In this system of moving house, a shipping container (with modifications for home removals) is delivered to your house where you load it with your household contents, it is then picked up again and transported to your new home by self-pack interstate removalists.

 The dimensions of our removalist shipping containers are as follows: